 Vacation should be about fun and relaxation, not responsibility.
-But that doesn't mean you don't need to think about your pets while taking a break from the real world.
+But you still need to think about your pets while taking a break from the real world.
 Pet rabbits need regular care and shouldn't slip your mind while you are taking a much-needed rest.
 Thankfully, there are a few options for rabbit owners to get the care their pets need without giving up the fun of vacation.

 If you don't have any close friends or family that are willing to stop by and care for your rabbit, consider asking them if you can bring them to their house for them to watch.
-If you don't know anyone personally who is comfortable caring for your rabbit in your absence, check out Care.com for an experienced pet sitter near you, ask around your neighborhood for kids who like to pet sit, call your local exotics vet to see if any employees would like to make a little extra cash, contact a local rabbit rescue group, or check with your local trusted pet store to see if they know of anyone willing to watch your rabbit.
+If you don't know anyone personally who is comfortable caring for your rabbit in your absence, check out reputable pet-sitting websites for an experienced pet sitter near you, ask around your neighborhood for kids who like to pet sit, call your local exotics vet to see if any employees would like to make a little extra cash, contact a local rabbit rescue group, or check with your local trusted pet store to see if they know of anyone willing to watch your rabbit.

 Vacationing With Your Rabbit

-If you are driving to your temporary destination you may want to consider bringing your pet rabbit along with you.
+If you are driving to your vacation destination, you may want to consider bringing your pet rabbit along with you in the car.
 Depending on how many rabbits you have and how large the enclosure is, this may or may not be very practical.
 One rabbit can be easily transported in a small carrier (but make sure they don't get too warm or cold while in transport) and then set back up in their enclosure at the place where you are staying.
-Campsites and other places that don't have access to electricity are not good options for vacationing with rabbits as you wouldn't want your ferret to overheat or freeze.
-But if you are staying in pet-friendly hotels (find a pet-friendly hotel) or with friends or family that don't mind a rabbit or two as company, you may be able to take your pet along with you on vacation!
+Campsites and other places that don't have access to electricity are not good options for vacationing with rabbits, as you wouldn't want your rabbit to overheat or get too cold.
+But if you are staying in pet-friendly hotels or with friends or family that don't mind a rabbit or two as company, you may be able to take your bunny along with you on vacation!

-Regardless of what you do with your pet while you are out of town, you should get a pre-trip check-up by your vet to make sure your rabbit is healthy enough for someone else to watch it or to travel with you out of town.
+Regardless of what you do with your rabbit while you are out of town, you should have your rabbit examined by your veterinarian prior to leaving.
+This will make sure your rabbit is healthy enough for someone else to watch it or to travel with you out of town.